'We're here and we're killing it!' | A Black rodeo queen is breaking barriers and inspiring teens in Maryland

 But competition didn't start well.

-"She came in last place in every event," in her first rodeo, said her dad, Morse Hall.
+"She came in last place in every event," in her first rodeo, Morse Hall said.

 He told her to cowgirl up, and within a year, she and her horse just took off.

-"We just clicked and we won all-around champion, pole barrel champion, reserve barrel racing champion," said Morissa.
-Also rookie of the year.
+"We just clicked and we won all-around cowgirl champion, pole bending champion, reserve barrel racing champion, rookie of the year, and high school rodeo queen," Morissa Hall said.

 "Oh yeah, it's dangerous," she admits.
 "You're on a 1,000-pound animal that has a mind of its own."